Search the Health Library

 o Authorship of medical literature reviews and book chapters

-Fellows who wish to pursue a career in clinical education have several opportunities to obtain formal training in clinical education and program building through the Institute of Excellence in Education.
-This institute offers the Master of Education in the Health Profession program among other resources for fellows and faculty interested in clinical education.
+Fellows who wish to pursue a career in clinical education have several opportunities to obtain formal training in clinical education and program building.
+This could be through teaching and professional development courses through the Institute for Excellence in Education, Faculty Development Programs, or the Master of Education in the Health Profession program.
+Fellows interested in clinical education have had a track record of success in these programs.